 In 2019, agriculture, accounting for 23 per cent of informal employment, was the largest sector nationally, followed closely by trade (wholesale and retail) comprising 22 per cent of informal employment (table 6).
-In urban areas and in San Salvador, the trade sector with 27-28 per cent of informal workers was the single largest sector of informal employment, while agriculture

-7 per cent of informal employment in all three geographic areas.
+In urban areas and in San Salvador, the trade sector with 27-28 per cent of informal workers was the single largest sector of informal employment, while agriculture accounted for 8 per cent of informal employment in urban areas and 3 per cent in San Salvador.
+Manufacturing accounted for more than 12 per cent of employment nationally, and around 15 per cent in urban areas and in the San Salvador metropolitan area.
+Accommodation and food services were 10 per cent nationally and a little higher in the other two geographic areas.
+Domestic service was 7 per cent of informal employment in all three geographic areas.